MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 * Build the application Docker image using Liberty container images.
 * Deploy the containerized application to Azure Container Apps.

-For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
-For more information on IBM WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).
+For more information about Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
+For more information about IBM WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).

 This article is intended to help you quickly get to deployment.
 Before going to production, you should explore [Tuning Liberty](https://www.ibm.com/docs/was-liberty/base?topic=tuning-liberty).